freedomofpress/securedrop/docs/backup_and_restore.rst

-Once the restore is done, the Ansible playbook will fetch the Tor HidServAuth credentials for the various Authenticated Tor Hidden Services (ATHS) back to the Admin Workstation.
-This synchronizes the state on the Admin Workstation with the state of the restored server.
+Once the restore is done, the Ansible playbook will fetch the Tor HidServAuth credentials for the various Authenticated Tor Hidden Services (ATHS) back to the *Admin Workstation*.
+This synchronizes the state on the *Admin Workstation* with the state of the restored server.
 You should re-run the Tails custom configuration script (``tails_files/install.sh``, see :doc:`configure_admin_workstation_post_install` for detailed instructions).